 Nursery Setup

-One-time expenses for the nursery might include a crib or baby bed, likely one of the most expensive items to budget for, ranging from about $139 to almost $1,000.
-Ways to save on these nursery costs can include listing them on your baby registry or finding them used in thrift stores.
+One-time expenses for the nursery might include a crib or baby bed.
+These are likely among the most expensive items to budget for, ranging from about $119 to almost $1,000.
+Save on these nursery costs by listing them on your baby registry or finding them used in thrift stores.

 Nursery Costs: